 During the second bike journey, I had an ongoing column in 73 Magazine, which gave me free rein to talk about any bike geekery as long it was at least vaguely radio related.
 It was kicked off by a cover story, and this first regular piece focused on the most generally useful bit of ham gear aboard… the 2-meter VHF rig.

-The photo at right was not in the magazine, but is included here to illustrate console, microphone, and antenna since the one in the article is so dark (click to embiggen).
+The photo above was not in the magazine, but is included here to illustrate console, microphone, and antenna since the one in the article is so dark (click to embiggen).
 This was a fun time, and my ongoing tales in the ham radio press opened a lot of doors as we meandered down the East Coast and beyond.

 by Steven K. Roberts, N4RVE